 University Public Statement

-In the light of the Government's Covid 19 Recovery Strategy, published on 11th May, The University Estates Department is working hard to prepare our campuses for reopening over the coming weeks and months, making all the required adjustments.
-That includes extra cleaning regimes to ensure our office and teaching spaces, and student halls of residence, meet Government guidelines.
+The University Estates Department is continuing to work hard to prepare our campuses for reopening as planned for the start of the new academic year in September, making all the required adjustments.
+That includes extra cleaning regimes to ensure our office and teaching spaces, and student halls of residence meet Government guidelines.

-If the Coronavirus situation evolves in line with the Government’s
+If the Coronavirus situation continues to evolve in line with the Government’s

 Strategy for recovery and lifting the lockdown, the University intends to start the next academic year on Monday 21st